Want a print version? We got you covered – Degree/Certificate Seeking Checklist

 First Time Students

 If you are a first time student to ICC, academic advising is a key step to your success.
-Once you complete your testing, we want to connect you with one of our advisors.
+Once you complete your testing, make an appointment to connect with one of our advisors.
 During your advising session, you will get the key information you need to be successful, meet with an academic advisor to select your courses and get enrolled in your classes.
 We will also teach students how to access their student email and eServices.
-We offer several options for advising:

 05Make Financial Arrangements